maarlesh/cube-rotation/README.md

-This is my first try to use THREE.js
+This is my first try to use THREE.js <br>

 Created a simple Cube rotation animation

 Learnt about